nilzona/qlik-embed-react-example/README.md

    2. Change the clientId to your OAuth clientId
    3. Go into the examples folder and set the App ID to an app you have access to on the files `AnalyticsChart.tsx`, `ClassicApp.tsx` and `SheetList.tsx`
    4. Also change Sheet ID (optional) and/or the Object ID in the examples
-3. Start the dev server `npm run dev`
+3. Start the dev server `pnpm run dev`
 4. Open <https://localhost:5173>

 ## Using overrides